poppingtonic/ice/docs/index.md

 1. Classify for each paragraph whether it answers the question or not
 2. Take the paragraphs with the highest probability of answering the question and ask a model to answer the question given those paragraphs.
 For this step we can use the QA recipe from above.

-#### Classifying individual paragraphs using `prompted_classify`
+#### Classifying individual paragraphs using `classify`

 Let's start by just classifying whether the first paragraph answers a question.
-To do this, we'll use a new agent method, `prompted_classify`.
+To do this, we'll use a new agent method, `classify`.
 It takes a context, a question, and a list of choices, and returns a choice, a choice probability, and for some agent implementations an explanation.

 Our single-paragraph classifier looks like this: